kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week03/Week03.md

 Process exited after 5.278 seconds with return value 0 Press any key to continue . . .
 ```
+### Program Explanation:

+#### **Objective:**
+The program performs matrix-vector multiplication with varying matrix sizes and analyzes the speedup and efficiency of the parallelized code using OpenMP.

+#### **Implementation:**
+- The program iterates over different matrix sizes specified in the `sizes` array.
+- For each matrix size:
+  - It allocates memory for matrices A and vectors x, y.
+  - Initializes matrix A with random values and vector x with 1.0.
+  - Performs matrix-vector multiplication sequentially to obtain the result vector `y` (serial execution).
+  - Performs the same multiplication in parallel using OpenMP with the specified number of threads.
+  - Records and prints the execution times for both serial and parallel executions.
+  - Calculates and stores the speedup for each matrix size.

+#### **Parallelization:**
+- OpenMP is utilized for parallelizing the matrix-vector multiplication loop with `#pragma omp parallel for`.
+- The number of threads is set using `omp_set_num_threads` to control parallel execution.

+#### **Analysis:**
+- The program prints execution times for both serial and parallel executions for each matrix size.
+- Speedup is calculated as the ratio of the serial execution time to the parallel execution time.
+- Efficiency is calculated as the speedup divided by the number of threads.

+### **Conclusion:**
+- The program provides insights into the performance improvements achieved through parallelization for matrix-vector multiplication with varying matrix sizes.
+- Speedup and efficiency metrics help evaluate the scalability of the parallelized code in utilizing multiple threads.
+#

 ## Q3: Write an OpenMp program to read a matrix A of size 5x5.
 It produces a resultant matrix B of size 5x5.
 It sets all the principal diagonal elements of B matrix with 0.
 It replaces each row elements in the B matrix in the following manner.
 If the element is below the principal diagonal it replaces it with the maximum value of the row in the A matrix having the same row number of B. If the element is above the principal diagonal it replaces it with the minimum value of the row in the A matrix having the same row number of B. Analyze the speedup and efficiency of the parallelized code.